jkim057/fightgame-front/README.md

 1. Need to get animation to be able to repeat
 1. Need to fix mobile formatting

+1. NOTES:  Right now, I have the fighter attack + boss reaction animations and the fighter hp decrease + boss hp decrease happen all on 1 button click.
+If I can break up the actions into seperate turns (ex: make a attack component and a reaction component, then pass those along when the fighter is acting followed by the boss action) it would give me more space and more flexiblity. current app is still stiff I guess.
 ### MVP
 #### Bronze Goals
 1. Mobile Formatting: